Humzah01/Humzah01/README.md

 - 👋 Hi, I’m @Humzah01
-- 👀 I’m interested in HTML, CSS, Java Script
+- 👀 I’m interested in HTML, CSS, Java Script, python
-- 🌱 I’m currently learning HTML and CSS
+- 🌱 I’m currently learning HTML, CSS, and python

 <!---
 Humzah01/Humzah01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.